Considering Vaginal Birth After Cesarean

 - Your incision (on the uterus) was low-transverse

-- The Reason for your first Cesarean Section is a factor to0.
-Your VBAC success rate increases if your C-section was for a non-repetitive reason, meaning the cesarean surgery was performed due to the baby’s health (such as a breech baby), rather than the labor process.
+- The reason for your first Cesarean Section is a factor too.
+Your VBAC success rate increases if your C-section was for a non-repetitive reason, meaning the cesarean surgery was performed due to the baby’s health (such as a breech baby), rather than the labor process

 - You are younger than 35 – a 2007 study found that women under 35 years of age were more likely to have a successful VBAC and had fewer complications

 When is VBAC Not Recommended?

 - If your incision (on the uterus) was classical (high, vertical), VBAC will not be recommended.

 - If your baby is in the breech position, you are not a VBAC candidate unless your baby rotates before labor (here is a post on breech babies and what you can do)